BrainwreckedTech/vcproc/README.md

 |  29 |   3.47Mb/s  |   9.15Mb/s  |   6.31Mb/s  |

+## Environment Variables

+At the moment, it does not matter what you set these environment variables to as `vcproc` only checks whether or not they are set.

+### IGNORE_EXISTING

+If set, `vcproc` will not skip processes if the the intended file already exists.

+This is useful if you messed up one small detail and want to make sure you apply a single change across multiple jobs.

+### USETMP

+If set, `vcproc` will copy work files to `/tmp/vcproc-${USER}`, do its work there, and copy the finished results back to the source directory.

+This is useful when the files reside on a network share.
+If using multiple `vcproc` instances on multiple computers, this will avoid having every computer attempting to read from the file server all the time at the same time.

 ## VCPROC Processes

 VCPROC has five sets of process: General, Utilities, Pre-Production, Production, and Unsupported.